 Sec.
 10-4.403.
-Accident reporting.
+Accident Reporting.

 The operator shall immediately notify the Director of any events such as fires, explosions, spills, land or slope failures, or other conditions at the site which could pose a hazard to life or property.
 Action shall be immediately undertaken to alleviate the hazard.
-Upon request by any County agency, tThe operator shall provide a written report of any such event, within thirty (30) days, which shall include, but not be limited to, a description of the facts of the event, the corrective measures used, and the steps taken to prevent a recurrence of the incident.
+The operator shall provide a written report of any such event, within thirty (30) days, which shall include, but not be limited to, a description of the facts of the event, the corrective measures used, and the steps taken to prevent a recurrence of the incident.
 Failure to provide this report shall initiate violation proceedings pursuant to Article 11.
 This condition does not supersede nor replace any requirement of any other governmental entity for reporting incidents.